Creating a new Internal Communication

 Target the communication to employees in a specific policy or multiple policies.

 Enter the name of the policy or policies assigned to the Team Members you want to view this Internal Communication.
 Select Policy Lookup Icon: Salesforce Lookup, find and select one Policy at a time.
 When selecting more than one Policy, select Save after each selection to add the Policy.
-As Policies are added, their names appear to the right of the field.
+As you add Policies, their names appear to the right of the field.

 Leave blank if you don't want to define the target audience by their Policy.